globallyunique/agile-requirements-framework/index.md

 ## Use Cases

-Since deep integration of use cases are the novel part of the framework we'll explore them first.
+Since deep integration of use cases is the novel part of the framework we'll explore them first.
 See why [Use Cases are Essential](https://queue.acm.org/detail.cfm?id=3631182) for material from the ultimate use case experts.
 The following picture highlights the use cases in the framework.
 Use cases may seem like an outdated, big-requirements-up-front approach that can't align with real-agile.
 This isn't so in general and is especially wrong when you're working agile in a validated or regulated situation.

 ![use cases](./images/overview-with-use-cases-highlighted-small.png)